dtcc-platform/dtcc-docs/docs/introduction.md

 # Introduction

-DTCC Doc provides the common documentation for the DTCC Platform by sourcing and publishing the documentation for all DTCC Components.
+DTCC Docs provides the common documentation for the DTCC Platform by sourcing and publishing the documentation for all DTCC Components.

 The latest documentation of DTCC Platform is generated nightly and published as the